-Excessively high vibration levels and system resonances can damage the machine set.
+Excessive vibrations and system resonances can damage the machine set.

-- Configure and match the system consisting of the foundation and machine set in such a way that no system resonances can arise and result in the permissible vibration levels being exceeded. - The vibration values according to DIN ISO 10816-3 must not be exceeded.
+- Configure and match the system consisting of the foundation and machine set in such a way that no system resonances can arise and result in the permissible vibration levels being exceeded. - The vibration limit values according to DIN ISO 10816-3 must not be exceeded.

-4.17 Torsional load of the drive train
+4.14 Torsional loading of the drive train due to faults in the electrical supply